brendano/ark-tweet-nlp/docs/annot_guidelines.md

   Titles/forms of address with personal names should be tagged as proper nouns:
   _Mr._, _Mrs._, _Sir_, _Aunt_, _President_, _Captain_

-  On their own—not preceding someone's given name or surname—they are common nouns, even in the official name of an office: _President/^ Obama/^ said/V_, _the/D president/N said/V_, _he/O is/V president/N of/P the/D U.S./^_
+  On their own—not preceding someone’s given name or surname—they are common nouns, even in the official name of an office: _President/^ Obama/^ said/V_, _the/D president/N said/V_, _he/O is/V president/N of/P the/D U.S./^_
 * __Titles of works__